 Model conformance

-Where a compacted log stream is used for gaining and maintaining alignment (see ST-0.3), the entities should comply with TAPI YANG and with the “Relevant parameters” definitions in the specific use case set out in [ONF TR-547] as explained in the following table.
+Where a compacted log stream is used for gaining and maintaining alignment (see ST-0.3), the entities should comply with TAPI YANG and with the “Relevant parameters” definitions in the specific use case set out in [LF TR-547] as explained in the following table.
 This table is for guidance only.
-Where the table does not reflect [ONF TR-547], clearly, [ONF TR-547] takes precedence.
-All properties and structures usage specified in [ONF TR-547] should be supported.
+Where the table does not reflect [LF TR-547], clearly, [LF TR-547] takes precedence.
+All properties and structures usage specified in [LF TR-547] should be supported.

 Note that some entity types:

-vary in parameters depending upon the layer-protocol (as described in [ONF TR-547] use cases).
+vary in parameters depending upon the layer-protocol (as described in [LF TR-547] use cases).

-have additional NVP properties defined in [ONF TR-547].
+have additional NVP properties defined in [LF TR-547].

 Table 3: Parameters per entity type